CoolCoderCarl/butler/README.md

 ### Examples
 **Cleaning**
 `butler.exe clean --source /path/to/dir/`
 Clean target dir but not delete it.
+If set `-f` remove directory also.

 **Grouping**
 `butler.exe group --source /path/to/dir/ --target DIRNAME`